 The more unscheduled nature of general maintenance makes it ideal for freelance engineers.

-However, tech-specific IT professionals can also fall under the general maintenance umbrella, which makes them a vital part of any company's technical staff.
+However, tech-specific IT professionals can also fall under the general maintenance umbrella, which makes them a vital part of any 's technical staff.

 Being an engineer in charge of a team of technicians requires more than just qualifications and broadly applicable skills.